 Prior to this offering, there has been no public market for the ADSs or our shares.
-It is currently estimated that the initial public offering price per ADS will be between US\$12.00 and US\$14.00.
-We have applied to list the ADSs on the NASDAQ Global Market under the symbol "GDS."
+The initial public offering price per ADS is US\$10.00.
+We have received approval to list the ADSs on the NASDAQ Global Market under the symbol "GDS."